ads-mirrors/auditing.testssl.sh/FAQ.md

 ### FAQs

-This is a collection of frequently asked questions which should help to answer some of those or gain some insights.
-It could be helpful reading before filing issues.
+This is a collection of frequently asked questions which should help to answer some of those.
+It is is recommended reading this before filing issues.

 #### Coding